onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

 .. req::
    :id: R-146931
-   :target: XNF
+   :target: VNF or PNF
    :keyword: MUST
    :introduced: casablanca
    :validation_mode: in_service

-   The xNF **MUST** report exactly one Measurement event per period per source name.
+   The VNF or PNF **MUST** report exactly one Measurement event per period per source name.

 .. req::
     :id: R-98191
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** vary the frequency that asynchronous data is delivered based on the content and how data may be aggregated or grouped together.
+    The VNF or PNF **MUST** vary the frequency that asynchronous data is delivered based on the content and how data may be aggregated or grouped together.